Gaspard de Prony: Influence on the meaning of calculation

 By the turn of the 19th century, there was a shift in the meaning of calculation.
 The talented mathematicians and other intellectuals who produced creative and abstract ideas were regarded separately from those who were able to perform tedious and repetitive computations.
 Before the 19th century, calculation was regarded as a task for the academics, while afterwards, calculations were associated with unskilled laborers.
 This was accompanied by a shift in gender roles as well, as women, who were usually underrepresented in mathematics at the time, were hired to perform extensive computations for the tables as well as other computational government projects until the end of World War II.
 This shift in the interpretation of calculation was largely due to Prony's calculation project during the French Revolution.
+Calculation had not become mechanical, but were the examples of mental processes.
 This project was able to unite people from many different walks of life as well as mathematical abilities (in the traditional sense) and hence changed the meaning of calculation from intelligence into unskilled labor.
+Historians have commented: "the replacement of human intelligence by machine intelligence was becoming more apparent.
+The machinery of the factory and calculation embody the intelligence of theory and terminated the importance of worker intelligence."
+Others commented that "it opened the possibility of building the same kind of machine that has this intelligence."

 Mechanizing calculation

 Prony was able to have artisans (workers who excelled in mechanical arts that require intelligence) work along with mathematicians to perform the calculations.
 Prony noted a few interesting observations about this new dynamic.
 First, it was fascinating to see so many different people work on the same problem.
 Second, he realized that even the ones with the least intellectual ability were able to perform these computations with astonishingly few errors.
 Prony saw this entire system as a collection of human computers working together as a whole - a machine governed by hierarchical principles of the division of labor.
 In fact, Prony may have begun to amend his notion of intelligence, which he began to use to evaluate the system as a whole, rather than evaluating the intelligence of its constituents.
+Prony specifically remarked how the ones with the most limited intelligence that operated automatically, were able to perform with the fewest errors.
+The essence of intelligence was considered to be the ability to complete calculations, which put into question what is considered to be intelligence for Prony.